CTOFriendly/terraform-aws-qdrant/README.md

 Terraform module to deploy QDrant vector DB on EC2 AWS.
 For development usage only(for now).

+Made by CTOFriendly team.
+Need help with produt development or growth?
+Visit [our website to learn more!](https://ctofriendly.com/)

 ## Usage

 Make sure you have Terraform installed and configured with AWS credentials.